Hit enter to search or ESC to close

 All businesses, regardless of industry or size use technology to operate, and therefore face a range of cyber risks.

-Updated anti-virus software, robust firewalls, backups and staff education are all important risk management tools.
+Updated anti-virus software, two-factor authentication, robust firewalls, backups and staff education are all important risk management tools.
 However, none of those measures provide 100% security.
 Some hackers take advantage of vulnerabilities in systems, while others rely on human error to gain access to systems via phishing or social engineering scams.

 Cybersecurity insurance will cover your own losses and costs incurred directly by you for:

 Cyber insurance will cover privacy breaches, and security liability, as well as third party costs that you, as the insured, become liable for:

-One key benefit of a Cyber Insurance policy is 24/7 access to a response line supported by expert professionals.
+One key benefit of a Cyber Liability Insurance policy is 24/7 access to a response line supported by expert professionals.
 They will help you restore your network and minimise your exposure to loss and liability.
 Cyber insurance response panels include experts in data recovery, forensic engineering, crisis management, public relations and legal advice.

 A business found that its systems had been infected by ransomware malware.
 All IT services were outsourced to reputable firms and up-to-date anti-virus systems were in use.
 A branded backup product was making full image-based backups of the system every hour.
 Despite this protection, the malware encrypted 18 months of data, including the backup files.
 This data was locked for 6 days while every effort was made to restore it.
 Eventually, when all options had been exhausted, the ransom of 5 bitcoins had to be paid to restore the data.
 Costs were met by cyber insurance.